micropython/micropython/docs/design_guide.rst

 Parameters Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Although there are different ways to document class and functions definitions in Python, the following is the prevalent method of doing parameters documentations for CircuitPython libraries.
+Although there are different ways to document class and functions definitions in Python, the following is the prevalent method of documenting parameters for CircuitPython libraries.
 When documenting class parameters you should use the following structure: